Acute Epididymitis

 Tumors, segmental testicular infarction, testicular vasculitis, pancreatitis, brucellosis, spermatic vein thrombosis, acute aortic syndrome, and appendicitis have all been identified as rare underlying causes of acute scrotal pain.
 [11]

-The most common misdiagnosis for testicular torsion is epididymitis.
-Often, this results from reliance on imperfect diagnostic tests over clinical judgment.
+Misdiagnosis of testicular torsion as epididymitis often results when reliance on imperfect diagnostic tests overrides clinical judgment.
 Surgical exploration to definitively exclude torsion is not a high-risk procedure.
 Insist on rapid, in-person consultation by the urologist in suspect cases.

 Ultrasonography